gosu/releasy/README.md

 * Build Windows installer on Windows only.
 * Build, package (compress) and deploy your executables for all platforms from a single rake command ('rake deploy').

+### Limitations

+* Building Windows executable on non-Windows systems will not work with compiled gems that aren't published as pre-compiled for Windows (_i386-mingw_ or _x86-mingw_).
+* Building OS X apps on non-OS X systems will not currently work with compiled gems at all (other than Gosu, Chipmunk & TexPlay).
+* One or more external applications need to be installed, separate to the Releasy gem (see below for details).

 Installation
 ------------